 FACT: A Short Nap is the Best Solution

 According to the National Sleep Foundation, pulling over for a short nap is the most effective way to restore alertness on the road.
 Park in a safe, well-lit area.
-Set your watch or phone to wake you up in 15 to 20 minutes.
-Longer naps can increase grogginess and disorientation.
+Set your watch or phone to wake you up in 15.
+Then let yourself really wake up before you get back on the road.
+Longer naps (even 5 minutes longer) can increase grogginess and disorientation.
 If you plan to nap longer than half an hour, it may be best to stop for the night.

 MYTH: It’s Best Not to Eat While on the Road